 - When the membrane has been removed, cut the racks in half, if needed, to fit on the grill.

 - Season all sides liberally with the spice mix.

 - Wrap and refrigerate for 8 to 12 hours before smoking.

-- Throw a few chunks of lump hardwood over the hot coals to create a delicious smoked flavor and arrange the racks of ribs over the drip pan.
+- Throw a few chunks of lump hardwood over the hot coals to create a delicious smoked flavor and allow the dark smoke to burn off, about 10 minutes, before cooking.